Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 725 Shares

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of the firm’s stock in a transaction dated Wednesday, March 8th.
-The shares were sold at an average price of $183.19, for a total transaction of $132,812.75.
-Following the transaction, the chief executive officer now directly owns 27,753,609 shares in the company, valued at $5,084,183,632.71.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of the stock in a transaction dated Monday, March 13th.
+The shares were sold at an average price of $174.42, for a total transaction of $126,454.50.
+Following the completion of the transaction, the chief executive officer now directly owns 27,753,609 shares of the company’s stock, valued at $4,840,784,481.78.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

 Marc Benioff also recently made the following trade(s):